alexa-pi/AlexaPiDEPRECATED/README.md

 # AlexaPi

 ---
-## 18/04/2016 I am working on a v1.1 of this incorporating as many fixes and pull requests as possible, look for a new verison in the next week or so.
+## 18/04/2016 I am working on a v1.1 of this incorporating as many fixes and pull requests as possible, look for a new version in the next week or so.

 ### Contributors

 * Sam Machin

 ---

 This is the code needed to Turn a Raspberry Pi into a client for Amazon's Alexa service, I have developed this against the Pi 2 but I see no reason it shouldn't run on the other models.
 Feedback welcome.
 ---

 ### Requirements

 You will need: